-Built in 1920 as part of the Kahl Building, the Capital Theatre has undergone recent renovations and still hosts both local and national musical and fine arts performances.
+Built in 1920 as part of the Kahl Building, the Capitol Theatre has undergone recent renovations and still hosts both local and national musical and fine arts performances.
 Please see A Capital Theatre! posted on December 22, 2008 for more details on this historic building.

-It would be interesting to hear (or see) the memories of those that attended the performances at the Capital Theatre on January 29, 1959.
+It would be interesting to hear (or see) the memories of those that attended the performances at the Capitol Theatre on January 29, 1959.
 Feel free to share memories (or photos) of the event with us!

 (posted by Amy D.)